tomgxz/Kraken/REPORT.md

 ### Stage 5 - Code Documentation

-  To ensure that the code is easy to interperet by any other developers, and also allow it to integrate better into IDEs, I went through each function in `__init__.py` to add more detailed comments, variable type declarations, and Sphinx docstrings to the start of each function.
+  To ensure that the code can be easily interpreted by any other developers and also allow it to integrate better into IDEs, I went through each function in `__init__.py` to add more detailed comments, variable type declarations, and Sphinx docstrings to the start of each function.

 #### Sphinx Docstring Format

-  The `Sphinx` docstring format is a standard used to automatically generate documentation for code.
+  The `Sphinx` docstring format is a standard used to generate code documentation automatically.
 It describes the purpose of the function, the parameters and their types, and the return value.
 The following is taken from [Sphinx Docstring Documentation](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html).

   >In general, a typical `Sphinx` docstring has the following format: